-The entire system must be easy to deploy, to maintain and to update even for non-technical users with basic IT skills.
+The entire system must be easy to deploy, maintain and update even for non-technical users with basic IT skills.
 We want to provide decisions and not options.
-It should have near-zero administration.
+It should have a near-zero administration.
 You probably have better things to do than playing a server administrator.

 Be robust and reliable to earn trust

 Auto-Testing of programming assignments must be language-agnostic, isolated and safe.
 All intense operations must be asynchronously scheduled.
 The frontend must be light-weight, fast and responsive.
 Creating and restoring a database backup is not supposed to be a nervous breakdown.

 Be modern and simple